dotnsf/myvc/README.md

 ## Overview

-MyVC is one of virtual coin public implementations with Hyperledger Fabric and Hyperledger Composer.
+MyVC is one of virtual coin public implementations using Hyperledger Fabric and Hyperledger Composer.

 MyVC supports simple CRUD API for User and Item, and Owner change API for Item also.
 This API would be run on port 3001(default).